Trouv/bevy_ecs_ldtk/book/src/explanation/game-logic-integration.md

 }
 ```

-Using a simple component or a marker component for the initial spawn of an entity, and processing it further in another system is called the "blueprint pattern".
+Using a simple component or a marker component for the initial spawn of an entity and processing it further in another system is called the "blueprint pattern".
 You may find it desirable to use the `LdtkEntity`/`LdtkIntCell` derives to construct most of the components, but need post-processing for the more demanding ones.
 This approach is recommended over filtering for `Added<EntityInstance>` or `Added<IntGridCell>`.